chulminy/CIVE497-CIVE700/task/Task6_3DMeasurementSfM/README.md

-# Task6: Development of a 3D measurement tool using Structure from Motion
+# Task6: Development of a 3D measurement tool using structure from motion

 **Announcement**: March 14, 2019
 **1st due date**: March 24, 2019 (Sunday) before 11:59 pm